 When the IWF receives an e-mail message, it SHALL perform the following:

 It performs MX lookup verification and subsequent SMTP commands (e.g., MAIL FROM, RCPT TO) according to [RFC5321].
-Once the DATA receipt is completed, if the message is short (i.e., at most 1300 bytes), the e-mail IWF generates a Pager Mode CPM Standalone Message, based on the received e-mail message and in accordance with section 7.2.1.1 of [OMA-CPM-TS-Conv-Func], with the clarifications given in Table 61 and Table 62 below.
+Once the DATA receipt is completed, if the message is short (i.e., at most 1300 bytes) or the e-mail IWF has a positive knowledge (e.g. get from MNO) of a guaranteed end-to-end connection of a ‘connection-oriented transport protocol’, as defined in [RFC 3428] (i.e. Super Pager Mode is supported in the destination network), the e-mail IWF generates a Pager Mode CPM Standalone Message, based on the received e-mail message and in accordance with section 7.2.1.1 of [OMA-CPM-TS-Conv-Func], with the clarifications given in Table 61 and Table 62 below.

 It sends the Pager Mode CPM Standalone Message towards the recipient CPM User, according to the rules and procedures of the SIP/IP core.